01 of 05

 Make sure your ingredients are at room temperature.
 Cold eggs do not whip up easily and will not hold the same volume of air as a slightly warm eggs.

 While the cake ingredients should be at room temperature, the butter or baking spread you are using needs to be even warmer but not hot.
 The butter should be soft but still holding together.
-If the butter or spread is too soft it becomes oily and the resulting cake heavy and dense.
-If the butter is too cold it takes too long to incorporate into the sugar and eggs and can cause over-mixing, which in turns means a heavy cake.Continue to 4 of 5 below.
+If the butter or spread is too soft, it becomes oily and the resulting cake heavy and dense.
+If the butter is too cold, it takes too long to incorporate into the sugar and eggs and can cause over-mixing, which in turn means a heavy cake.Continue to 4 of 5 below.

 04 of 05

 Always sift the flour into the cake mixture, or mix the baking powder with the flour and then sift.
 Sifting adds air and thus lightness to a cake mixture.
-Use a cake flour if available, cake flour tends to be finer milled resulting in a lighter cake.
+Use a cake flour if available; cake flour tends to be milled more finely, resulting in a lighter cake.
 If you can, find cake flour and then proceed as above by sifting.

 Always use the freshest eggs possible.
 The whites of fresh eggs will whip up into a frenzy of air, whereas older eggs struggle to hold it together.
 When whisking eggs and sugar together, whisk thoroughly until the mixture is almost white.
 This indicates that there is a good quantity of air incorporated into the mixture.

 A happy cake baker will always produce a light cake.
-Making a cake for family, friends or to simply enjoy with a cup of tea is such an enjoyable process.Continue to 5 of 5 below.
+Making a cake for family and friends or to simply enjoy with a cup of tea is such an enjoyable process.Continue to 5 of 5 below.

 05 of 05